JECSand/restful_api_boilerplate/README.md

 * Whether to run App with HTTPS
 * If HTTPS is on, the cert.pem file
 * If HTTPS is on, the path to the key.pem file
+* Whether you want new users to be able to sign themselves up for accounts

 ```bash
 $ cp conf.json.example conf.json